When to swim and snorkel Basking sharks?

 RIB Logan

-RIB Logan is a seven metre (23 feet) rigid hull inflateable boat, which is the preferred option to use for snorkelling as it is easy to get in and out of.
+RIB Logan is a 7.2 metres (24 feet) rigid hull inflateable boat, which is the preferred option to use for snorkelling as it is easy to get in and out of.
 She is licensed to carry 7 passengers plus skipper up to 20 miles from a safe haven, which is more than far enough.
-Although we can take out 7 passengers, if everyone wants to get in the water with camera equipment then 4 is recommended.
+Although we normally take out 7 passengers, if everyone wants to get in the water with large camera equipment then 4 is recommended.
+You don't require strobes or lights to photograph or film them as they are at the surface.
 We carry a full itinerary of safety equipment including oxygen.

 Where and when?

-As Logan is on a trailer we are not tied to one port.
-However, we generally use Penzance for access to the south coast (Penzance slip can be found at Google maps TR18 2LL), look for the Sailing Club building and we usually depart at 09.30 and return around 17.00 depending upon tides and sightings.
-All day parking is available in the harbour car park and you will need about £5.50 in change.
+As RIB Logan is on a trailer we are not tied to one port.
+However, we generally use Penzance for access to the south coast (Penzance slip can be found at Google maps), look for the Sailing Club building and RIB Logan is a bright orange RIB that will be on the slipway.
+We usually depart at 09.00 and return around 16.30 depending upon tides and sightings.
+All day parking is available in the harbour car park and you will need about £8 in change.
 We can also launch at Porthleven for the Lizard Peninsular and at Hayle for the north coast.
+Note: the nearby public toilets now require a 20p coin.

-Rates ex VAT (whole boat - up to 7 passengers)
+Dates & Rates (whole boat - up to 7 passengers)

 How to Book?

-Please go to my 'Contact' page and send me email or telephone if short notice.
+Please go to my Contact page and send me an email (FB is OK for chit-chat but please email for bookings) or if short notice telephone (sorry no caller ID no answer!).
 Please note that all bookings are subject to my terms and conditions and by booking all passengers are deemed to have accepted them.

 What do I need to bring?

-Preferably you will need a drysuit or a very thick wetsuit such as a 6mm two-piece as the water is quite cold – 14 to 15 degrees centigrade, hood, gloves and windproof jacket.
-Also basic snorkelling equipment i.e. mask, fins, snorkel and weight belt.
-We can arrange for weights for overseas travellers.
+You will need a drysuit or a thick wetsuit such as a 5-7mm as the water is quite cold – 14 to 16 degrees centigrade, boots, hood, gloves and a warm windproof jacket.
+Also basic snorkelling equipment i.e. mask, fins and snorkel.
+The popular choice is to wear ones wet/dry suit from the start along with a windproof jacket.
 For dry passengers, waterproof trousers and jacket, hat, gloves, sunscreen, sunglasses and flat soled non-slip boots.
-If we are out all day a packed lunch and drink, we have a large cool box if required.
+We are usually out all day so you need a packed lunch and drink, we have a large cool box if required.
 A pair of binoculars also helps to locate the sharks and the more spotters we have the better!
 Please bring only essential gear with you as space is limited and any electronic or camera equipment needs to be in a waterproof box or bag.
+Please do not bring iPads and laptops etc. No strobes are required for underwater photography so please leave then on shore.

 Going ashore?